Rock-haunting ringtail possum: Communication

 The rock-haunting ringtail possum mostly uses scent to communicate.
 Adult possums have a distinct gland on the chest and males have a paracloacal gland which is about 2 cm in diameter.
 The possum maintains scent posts that are visited commonly.
 The rock-haunting ringtail possum uses both urine and faeces to mark these areas.
 This possum is also thought to mark tree branches using its paracloacal gland.
 The rock-haunting ringtail possum has been observed striking its tail against rocks, possibly as a form of communication.
 The species also is able to make quiet screeches and grunts that serve as auditory communication.

 In Aboriginal language and culture

 The Kunwinjku of Western Arnhem Land hunted ngingma, as they call this possum by placing sugar bag (bush honey) on a rock.
 Attracted to the bait the animal was then speared.
 Another name for this species in Bininj Kunwok is djorrkkun.
+Knut Dahl, who caught the specimen from which the specimen from which the species was described, called it a wogoit, the name the local tribe used for the animal.